0xAmaan/collab-canvas/CANVAS_REFACTOR.md

 > **Approach**: Hook-based tools + Mutable CanvasState
 > **Goal**: Reduce Canvas.tsx from 1,920 lines → ~400 lines while maintaining 100% functionality

+- NOTE — For imports, use the "@" approach for our own files

 ---

 ## 📊 Current State